replaysMike/SimpleDeploy/README.md

 ## Installing
 The installation will require installing the SimpleDeploy Agent which would run on the webserver, and the client application (either console or powershell extension).
 Download both from the releases section.

+The SimpleDeploy Agent runs on port 5001 by default, you will need to allow connections to it in your firewall as needed.

 ### Status
 This repo is currently in alpha status and is under testing so limited documentation and examples are currently available.